py-bbn

 CPT.

-pybbn.counterfactual.get_scm_dag(y: Any, model: IReasoningModel, all_hidden=False) DiGraph
+pybbn.counterfactual.get_scm_dag(y: Any, model: IReasoningModel, all_hidden: bool = False) DiGraph

 Get SCM DAG.
 Equivalent to SCM structural function.